Bill Shankly: Later years

 Shankly was awarded the OBE in November 1974, four months after he retired as Liverpool manager.
 He and Nessie went to Buckingham Palace and, according to Kelly, that was a rare day out for them.
 They continued to live in the semi-detached house at West Derby, near the Everton training ground at Bellefield, which they bought when they moved to Liverpool in 1959.
 After Shankly's death in 1981, Nessie lived there alone until she died in August 2002.

 Shankly tried to keep busy in retirement and stay in touch with football.
-He worked for Radio City 96.7, a Liverpool station on which he presented his own chat show, once interviewing prime minister Harold Wilson, and was a pundit on its football coverage.
+He worked for Radio City, a Liverpool station on which he presented his own chat show, once interviewing prime minister Harold Wilson, and was a pundit on its football coverage.
 He briefly took up advisory roles at Wrexham and then at Tranmere Rovers, helping former Liverpool captain Ron Yeats at the latter.
 In November 1976, the press speculated that Shankly would make a return to management as the successor to Dave Mackay at Derby County, but the position went to Colin Murphy instead.
 John Toshack recalled that Shankly was a great help to him when he went into management with Swansea City in 1978.
 Despite being in his sixties, Shankly kept himself fit and often took part in five-a-side football.
 If nothing else was available he would join teams of youngsters in kickabouts.

 Death and legacy

-On the morning of 26 September 1981, Bill Shankly was admitted to Broadgreen Hospital following a heart attack.
+On the morning of 26 September 1981, Shankly was admitted to Broadgreen Hospital following a heart attack.
 His condition appeared to be stable and there was no suggestion that his life was in danger.
 On the following Monday morning, his condition suddenly deteriorated and he was transferred into intensive care.
-At 00:30 on 29 September, he suffered another cardiac arrest and was certified dead, twenty-seven days after his 68th birthday, at 01:20.
+At 00:30 on 29 September, he suffered another cardiac arrest and was certified dead, aged 68, at 01:20.
 He was cremated at the Anfield Crematorium on 2 October and his ashes were scattered on the Anfield pitch at the Kop end.

 On the day of Shankly's death, training was cancelled at both Melwood and Bellefield.
 The Labour Party conference stood in a minute's silence for a man who had always been a socialist.
 Sir Matt Busby, the former Manchester United manager, was so upset that he refused to take any telephone calls from people asking him for a reaction.
 Tributes poured in from the world of football, especially from the former players of all Shankly's clubs.
 Liverpool chairman John Smith summed them up with a simple but fitting: "In my opinion, he was the most outstanding and dynamic manager of the century".
-On 3 October, Liverpool's first home league game since his passing, Anfield celebrated his life, with one fan on the Kop holding aloft a homemade banner declaring "Shankly Lives Forever".
+On 3 October, Liverpool's first home league game since his death, Anfield celebrated his life, with one fan on the Kop holding aloft a homemade banner declaring "Shankly Lives Forever".